Rijksmuseum: Slavery in the Dutch Empire

 After previous temporary exhibitions on art historical themes, the Rijksmuseum in 2021 presented an exhibition on the history of slavery in the Dutch colonial empire, focusing on the more than 1.6 million people who were enslaved by Dutch slave traders.
 It covered trans-Atlantic slavery from the 17th to the 19th century in Suriname, Brazil and the Caribbean, as well as Dutch colonial slavery in South Africa and Asia, where the Dutch West India Company (WIC) and the Dutch East India Company (VOC) were engaged in slavery.
 Besides objects, such as a wooden block for locking slaves, paintings, archival documents, oral sources, poems and music, the exhibition also presented connections of the slavery system at home in the Netherlands.
 In the permanent collection, labels were added to 77 paintings and objects that had been seen as symbols of the country's wealth and power to indicate previously hidden links to slavery.

 The exhibition was presented both physically in the museum from May to August 2021 and in an online version.
 It was complemented by audio tours and videos relating personal and real-life stories as well as an accompanying book titled Slavery.

 Vermeer

-From 10 February until June 2023 the Rijksmuseum began to exhibit the biggest collection of Vermeers ever, with 28 of the known 37 works on display.
+Between 10 February and 4 June 2023 the Rijksmuseum held the largest exhibition of Vermeer works, with 28 of the known 37 works on display.
 Curator Pieter Roelofs called it a "once in a lifetime" event.
-All time slot reservations were quickly sold out.
+The exhibition was attended by a record 650,000 visitors.